lamhq/tech-notes/devops/aws/4-storage/2-object-storage/1-s3-overview.md

 - **Compliance**: Amazon S3 stores your data across multiple geographically distant Availability Zones by default.
 However, compliance requirements might require you to store data at even greater distances.
 You can use CRR to replicate data between distant AWS Regions to satisfy these requirements.
 - **Latency performance**: If your customers or end users are distributed across one or more geographic locations, you can minimize latency for data access by maintaining multiple object copies in AWS Regions that are geographically closer to your customers.
 - **Regional efficiency**: If you have compute clusters in two or more AWS Regions that analyze the same set of objects, you might choose to maintain object copies in all of those AWS Regions.

+## S3 Outposts

+- Delivers object storage to your on-premises AWS Outposts environment
+- Store data durably and redundantly across multiple devices and servers on your Outposts
+- For workloads with local data residency requirements that must satisfy demanding performance needs by keeping data close to on-premises applications.